-New England native and 21-year coaching veteran Tory Verdi was named the 11th women's basketball head coach at the University of Massachusetts on April 9, 2016.
+New England native and 23-year coaching veteran Tory Verdi was named the 11th women's basketball head coach at the University of Massachusetts on April 9, 2016.

+In his second year at the helm, Massachusetts continued to show signs of a promising future ahead, improving in 17 team statistical categories from the previous season.
 Individually, Bre Hampton-Bey turned heads at both ends of the floor around the Atlantic 10, drawing recognition on the league’s All-Rookie Team.
-In addition, Hailey Leidel continued to solidify her position as one of the top three-point shooters in program history with a program-record 83 makes from beyond the arc.
+In addition, Leidel continued to solidify her position as one of the top three-point shooters in program history with a program-record 83 makes from beyond the arc in that season.

 Verdi arrived in Amherst with a head coaching record of 72-61 after spending four seasons at Eastern Michigan University.
 His teams advanced to the 2015 and 2016 Women's National Invitation Tournament, including a Round of 16 appearance, and the Mid-American Conference Championship Game in 2015.